Declining Value of the College Degree

 The difference today is the broken promise of the Bachelors Degree — it entitles few to a career, or even a job.
 There are increasingly fewer jobs for young and old.
 Instead, workers must approach the workplace as an auction or barter for their services.
 They must be constantly on the hunt for new relationships, new skills, and new opportunities.

 For the older worker, this has been an acknowledged trend for a number of decades which has spurred entrepreneurship.
-Mid career execs leave the corporate world by choice or by termination and then must reinvent themselves.
-I was one of those corporate refugees nearly ten years ago.
+Mid career execs leave the corporate world by choice or circumstance and then must reinvent themselves.
+I was one of those corporate refugees nearly twenty years ago.
 I had soured of the politics and BS.
 I chose to focus my efforts on things that truly mattered and on activities that were satisfying.

 College grads have been told a story about how a college degree will empower them to get a job.
 All the classroom cases and examples are about Procter and Gamble, Coca-Cola, and IBM (By the way, a quick internet search will show that these firms are downsized and have recently cut compensation of existing workers by up to 20%).
 By and large, the University is clueless about the new normal workplace.